 Wrong File Type

 Our online printing services and production process is such that we can only accept specific file types.
-Please review our accepted file types before uploading your graphic files.
+Online we currently except .JPG, .EPS, .PDF and .TIF files.

 As files travel across the internet, they are sometimes stripped of vital code that identifies them and their original file types.
 Without compressing them, your files may reach their destination as incomplete or "corrupted" digital files.